 When is the H1B filing deadline?

 Each year in April, the U.S. Citizenship and Immigration Services (USCIS) begins accepting H1B petitions for foreign professionals to apply to work in the US.
 But companies seeking to employ H1B foreign workers should be aware that H1B applications are subject to an annual cap, and the window for applications is open for only a brief period.
-In the 2018, H1B applications will be accepted from April 2nd til April 6th.

 The H1B visa is a nonimmigrant visa for workers with specialty skills who typically hold an advanced degree.

 Each H1B visa applicant must be ‘sponsored’ by a US employer – the petitioner – that holds an approved Labor Condition Application.